 Top 5 Mexico Real Estate Questions that we receive:

-1. CAN THE MEXICAN GOVERMENT TAKE MY PROPERTY?
+1. CAN THE MEXICAN GOVERNMENT TAKE MY PROPERTY?

 Foreigners often worry about their property being expropriated.
 Under NAFTA Mexico may not directly or indirectly take property except for public purpose.
 Same as imminent domain in the USA.
 Where it is necessary swift and fair market value must be paid with accrued interest.
-So that rumor that Mexico can take foreigners land away is “a rumor”.
+So that rumour that Mexico can take foreigners land away is “a rumour”.

 2. HOW LONG CAN I RESIDE IN MEXICO EACH YEAR?

 When you arrive in Mexico you receive a tourist visa validated at customs and immigration.
 It allows up to 180 days stay.
 This is the tourist visa that you receive when you enter by air or land.
 You can apply in your home country for a temporary resident visa valid for 12 months and renews up to 4 years.

 3. CAN I OWN PROPERTY IN MEXICO?

 Yes!
 Foreigners may obtain direct ownership of property in the interior of Mexico.
 50 KM from the ocean and 100 KM from a border property is acquired through a trust bank or establishing a corporation.

 4. WHAT IS A THE DIFFERENCE BETWEEN A TEMPORARY AND PERMANENT VISA?